tilayealemu/sparkmllite/README.md

 [![Build Status](https://travis-ci.org/tilayealemu/sparkmllite.svg?branch=master)](https://travis-ci.org/tilayealemu/sparkmllite)

+#Background
 SparkMLLite solves a specific problem in using Spark MLlib models for prediction.

-What problems?
-- Usage of Spark MLlib models is dependent on having a Spark Session.
+Usage of Spark MLlib models is dependent on having a Spark Session.
 The first option is to start it locally (spark.master=local).
 Given spark pulls all sorts of dependencies, adding it as a dependency for making predictions is a bad idea.
 Also, it takes up un-necessary